fredgj/typesys/README.rst

 - When calling help on a decorated function the parameters are not shown correctly, instead it will just say <function name>(\*args, \*\*kwargs).
-  Thanks to the functools.wraps decorator the docstring of a wrapped function will still be shown correctly.
+  Thanks to the functools.wraps decorator the docstring of a decorated function will still be shown correctly.
 - When using the inspect module to get the argument specification with inspect.getargspec or getting the source code from inspect.getsourcelines